robbert-vdh/yabridge/README.md

 prefixes and with different architectures will be run independently of each other.
 See below for an [example](#example) of how these groups can be set up.

-_Note that because of the way VST3 works, multiple instances of a single VST3 plugin will always be hosted in a single process regardless of whether you have enabled plugin groups or not._ _The only reason to use plugin groups with VST3 plugins is to get slightly lower loading times the first time you load a new plugin._
+_Note that because of the way VST3 and CLAP work, multiple instances of a single VST3 or CLAP plugin will always be hosted in a single process regardless of whether you have enabled plugin groups or not._ _The only reason to use plugin groups with those plugins is to get slightly lower loading times the first time you load a new plugin._

 ### Compatibility options